 (b) if Definitiv reasonably believes that the Content, or the use of it, contravenes any Law or is likely to infringe the rights of third parties or is otherwise inappropriate, objectionable, unsuitable, offensive, obscene, defamatory or indecent.

 2.9 In respect of a Service, Definitiv shall be entitled to require such Content as it considers appropriate to enable it to provide a Service under the Order.

-2.10 When a contract is completed or terminated or a Service is cancelled, Definitiv may retain or delete any Content received and if retained, may grant to the Buyer a “read only” access to the Content on such terms as may be agreed.
+2.10 When a contract is completed or terminated or a Service is canceled, Definitiv may retain or delete any Content received and if retained, may grant to the Buyer a “read only” access to the Content on such terms as may be agreed.

 2.11 The Buyer acknowledges that Definitiv, through the use of Definitiv, is not providing an agent service and is not responsible for the preparation of any taxation, superannuation or other related documents on behalf of the Buyer’s business/entity.
 It can, however, submit transmissions (e.g. lodgements and prefill) through the Australian Tax Office (ATO) SBR channel.

 2.12 Definitiv shall supply to the Buyer the Services under the terms of a contract and these Terms and such Services shall include:

 (a) help desk support;